lois2inn/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

+Analysis of Amazon's vine review program using PySpark and AWS RDS with PostgreSQL

 ## Overview

 The project aims to help an account manager at BigMarket get an overview of what big data actually is.
-Then, Amazon reviews written by members of the paid Amazon Vine program shuld be analyzed.
+Then, Amazon reviews written by members of the paid Amazon Vine program are to be analyzed.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
 The below tasks are accomplished:
 - Explain how MapReduce processes big data within Hadoop context.
 - Use Python's MRJob to practice MapReduce outside Hadoop system.
 - Describe how NLP collects and analyzes text data.